VistoShield vs Wordfence

 Wordfence relies on cloud-based threat intelligence.
 Firewall rules, scan signatures, and IP reputation data are fetched from Wordfence servers.
 Premium subscribers receive real-time rule updates while free users wait 30 days.
 This means your site constantly communicates with an external service.

-Open Source vs Proprietary
+Open Source Plugin vs Proprietary

 Wordfence is proprietary software.
 While the free tier can be downloaded from the WordPress plugin repository, the source is not available under an open-source license and cannot be modified or redistributed outside of WordPress.org terms.